 LETTER OF INTENT:

-A letter of intent (LOI) to apply for the grant must be received no later than (date for 2018 to be determined).
+The 2018 LOI deadline has passed.
+Please check the website later this year for 2019 grantmaking guidelines.
 The research must be basic and curiosity-driven, addressing fundamental processes but in the context of their potential application for the betterment of humankind.
 They should be focused broadly within the disciplines of biology, chemistry, and physics.
 The LOI should contain a brief cover letter on university letterhead stating the intended program and confirming all applicants’ eligibility (page 1) and a one-page description of the proposed research with project title (page 2).
 Page 1 should include bullet points addressing and confirming each of the eligibility criteria noted above.
 A brief (not more than 1 page) budget proposal must be included (page 3).
 Budget items not supported are tuition or student fees, construction or renovation costs, consultants, or salary for the Principal or Co-Investigators.
 References may be included on additional pages.
 Formatting must be single-spaced with 1” margins in all directions and no less than 11 point Times New Roman font.

-The 2017 LOI deadline has passed.
-Please check back later this year
+The 2018 LOI deadline has passed.
+Please check the website later this year for 2019 grantmaking guidelines.